a1v0/a1v0.de/draft-articles/servicenow-oauth-requires-third-party-login.md

 I regret that there is currently no way for a third party to specify a trusted instance in advance, saying, "If a1v0's instance comes knocking on my door with a valid client secret in his hand, give him a token."

-## Shouldn't the client secret be enough?
+## Shouldn't the client ID and secret be enough?

+I've made a whole bunch of API calls in my time that use OAuth and ServiceNow is the only one that enforces more than just the provision of a client secret and client ID.

+The extra step doesn't make much sense, considering anyone with a username and password for the third-party instance can cause all manner of havoc with a simple `curl` request.

+_Methinks the Lady doth enforce superfluous, counterproductive security hurdles too much._